Cherished Childhood TV Memories of Brian Cant…

 Play School (1964-88)

-Brian Cant – Underneath the Spreading Chestnut Tree, dunebasher1971, http://www.youtube.com
+Brian Cant – Underneath the Spreading Chestnut Tree, dunebasher1971

 Wee Little Ted.

-However it was Play School that my mother sat me in front of as a post 7-year-old (or maybe much later).
-Tired and weary of teaching me how to tie my shoelaces, she I assume fervently hoped the TV could help where she had failed to get this activity into my wee head.
-Meanwhile my head was possibly more concerned with more important worldly matters such as who shot J.R.in Dallas (1978-91) or what the next Blue Peter dog would be called (age pending).
+However, it was Play School that my mother sat me in front of as a post-7-year-old (as maybe much later).
+Tired and weary of teaching me how to tie my shoelaces, I assume she hoped the TV could help where she had failed to get this activity into my wee head.
+Meanwhile, my head was possibly more concerned with more important worldly matters such as who shot J.R. in Dallas (1978-91) or what the next Blue Peter dog would be called (age pending).

 Play Away (1971-84)

-This dear readers was – up until the invention of the internet – a constant source of debate for me.
-For years I was convinced that EastEnders (1985-)’ Anita Dobson was a presenter.
-So settling that debate now, and she did in 1981.
-So Brian and us seventies kids moved on in age we watched this, it was a bit like Play School but without the toys, more presenters and more songs.
+As Brian and us seventies kids moved on in age we watched this, it was a bit like Play School but without the toys, more presenters and more songs.
 Also starred many an actor and actress see Jeremy Irons, Tony Robinson and Nerys Hughes.
-Cant was one of the main presenters alongside Floella Benjamin and was also reunited with other Play School alumni and Johnny Ball.
+Cant was one of the main presenters alongside Floella Benjamin and Cant was also reunited with other Play School alumni and Johnny Ball.

 Trumpton (1967-), Camberwick Green (1966-) and Chigley (1969-)

-One had a music box which revealed who the story was about.
-Luckily with Wikipedia on hand I can reveal this show was Camberwick Green.
-And this music box introduction along with Cant’s narration was lovingly parodied in Life on Mars (2006-8) with Gene Hunt and Sam Tyler.
+One had a music box that revealed who the story was about.
+Luckily with Wikipedia on hand, I can reveal this show was Camberwick Green.
+And with this music box introduction and Cant’s narration was lovingly parodied in Life on Mars (2006-8) with Gene Hunt and Sam Tyler.
 It featured characters including Windy Miller, probably an unfortunate nickname for many a seventies kids with this surname and a military school named Pippin Fort.